ysig/GraKeL/dev/_sources/kernels/svm_theta.rst.txt

 The second term corresponds to the worst-case complexity of comparing the sums of the :math:`\alpha_i` values.
 And finally, the third term is the cost of computing the sum of the :math:`\alpha_i` values for the sampled subsets of vertices.

+The implementation of the SVM-:math:`\vartheta` kernel can be found below
 .. currentmodule:: grakel

 .. autosummary::